DPDK/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

 Crypto device initialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the cryption operation is defined, crypto devices are initialized.
+Once the encryption operation is defined, crypto devices are initialized.
 The crypto devices must be either bound to a DPDK driver (if they are physical devices)
 or created using the EAL option --vdev (if they are virtual devices),
 when running the application.